 Could you clarify how you aggregated the welfare range distributions from the 8 models you considered?
 I understand you gave the same weight to all of these 8 models, but I did not find the aggregation method here.

-However, I would say the 8 welfare range models are closer to the âall-considered views of expertsâ than to âmodels with mutually exclusive assumptionsâ.
+However, I wonder say the 8 welfare range models are closer to the âall-considered views of expertsâ than to âmodels with mutually exclusive assumptionsâ, in which case Jaime would recommend using the geometric mean of odds.
 In addition:

 The mean ignores information from extremely low predictions, and overweights outliers.